FROM THE ADOLESCENT DBT EXPERTS

 Good Neighbor Policy

 The Farmhouse supports neighborhood harmony and positive relationships within our community.
 We understand you, as our neighbors and members of the community, may have concerns about our presence.
-We are more than happy to answer any questions you may have about our treatment home, the clients we serve, and the role we play in helping adolescents and their families.
+We are more than happy to answer any questions you may have about our residential DBT treatment centers, the adolescents we serve, and the role we play in helping adolescents and their families.

 Our Professional Team